Why you might be feeling lonely

 If you’ve been feeling lonely for a while, it might feel daunting to go out and meet new people.
 You might worry that others won’t understand you or want to spend time with you.
 If your confidence is low, noticing how you’re feeling and reaching out to others can help.

 Try to be kind to yourself and challenge negative thoughts.
 You could try using self-help resources, such as:

 - the Overcoming series of books recommended by the Royal College of Psychiatrists.
 Books include Overcoming Anxiety and Overcoming Low Self-Esteem

 - resource packs from the Red Cross

 - online tools on Every Mind Matters.

 Self-help isn’t right for everyone, so speak to your GP if you think you need some support.
 They might refer you for a short course of counselling through the NHS.
-You can also refer yourself.
+If you live in England or Scotland, you can also refer yourself.